The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Introduction

-The concept of a large and truly submm single dish itself---reaching frequencies $\nu=300-950$~GHz---has a long history, dating back a number of decades \citep{Herter2004, Giovanelli2006, 2016SPIE.9906E..26K, LSD_memo, Lou2020}, and has evolved and matured over this time.
-A key step in this process is that we are now poised to deliver a design with truly transformative qualities, from the large field of view (FoV) and optical throughput {\it (\'etendue)} that will ultimately allow megapixel-scale submm cameras, to the power generation and energy storage and recuperation systems necessary to carry out the project sustainably, to the metrology systems required to keep the beam performance exceptionally stable in a system not sheltered by a dome.
+The concept of a large and truly (sub)millimeter single dish itself -- reaching frequencies of $\nu=300-950$~GHz -- has a long history dating back a number of decades \citep[e.g.,][]{Herter2004, Giovanelli2006, Woody2012, Kawabe2016, LSD_memo, Lou2020}, and has evolved and matured over this time.
+A key step in this process is that we are now poised to deliver a design with truly transformative qualities, from the large FoV and optical throughput {(\'etendue)} that will ultimately allow megapixel-scale submillimeter cameras, to the power generation and energy storage and recovery systems necessary to carry out the project sustainably, to the metrology systems required to keep the beam performance exceptionally stable in a system not sheltered by a dome.

-The climate-change concerns and fuel price vulnerability faced by modern day society have informed the development of the AtLAST concept, which has incorporated from the start a dedicated environmental sustainability study \citep[as noted in, e.g.,][]{Klaassen2020}.
-The AtLAST project has driven new research to devise an energy system that not only needs to accommodate the high demand of the telescope and its instrumentation through the most environmentally sustainable off-grid energy generation and storage solutions, but also provide a constant and reliable supply across the full diurnal and seasonal cycles \citep{Viole2023, Viole2024}.
-This work is already motivating other astronomical research infrastructures to either emulate these solutions, or produce similar alternatives, and so we hope that they will have a wide impact on astronomy and throughout society as a whole.
-Building on combined approaches relying on previous studies from energy communities in the European Union (e.g. the Renaissance Project\footnote{\href{https://www.renaissance-h2020.eu/}{https://www.renaissance-h2020.eu/}.}), the AtLAST project is considering the objectives of the local community and local stakeholders in the San Pedro de Atacama region in the design of its renewable energy system, contributing to the just and equitable use of energy resources in the area \citep{Valenzuela-Venegas2023}.
+More globally, climate-change concerns and fuel price vulnerability faced by modern-day society have informed the development of the AtLAST concept, which has incorporated from the start a dedicated environmental sustainability study \citep[as is noted in, e.g.,][]{Klaassen2020}.
+The AtLAST project has driven new research into environmentally sustainable off-grid energy generation systems.
+AtLAST's energy storage system needs to accommodate the high power demand of the observatory, providing a constant, reliable supply in all weather conditions, day and night \citep{Viole2023, Viole2024b, Viole2024}.
+This work may already be motivating other astronomical research infrastructures to either emulate these solutions, or produce similar alternatives, and so we hope that AtLAST's energy initiative efforts will have a wide impact on astronomy and throughout society as a whole.
+Building on combined approaches relying on previous studies from energy communities in the European Union (e.g., the Renaissance Project\footnote{\href{https://www.renaissance-h2020.eu/}{https://www.renaissance-h2020.eu/}.}), the AtLAST project is also considering the objectives of the local community and local stakeholders in the San Pedro de Atacama region in the design of its renewable energy system, contributing to the just and equitable use of energy resources in the area \citep{Valenzuela-Venegas2023}.